web-platform-tests/rfcs/rfcs/interop_2022.md

 ### Updating the tests

 No test suite is perfect, and there will likely be a need to add, remove or rewrite tests during the course of the year.
-To suggest such non-trivial changes that would benefit from review, file an issue on the [interop-2022 repo](https://github.com/web-platform-tests/interop-2022).
-The [interop-2022 team](https://github.com/orgs/web-platform-tests/teams/interop-2022) will discuss at least monthly, and make decisions based on consensus.
-Anyone who would like to contribute to the Interop 2022 effort is welcome to join this team.
+To suggest such non-trivial changes that would benefit from review, file an issue on the [Interop 2022 repo](https://github.com/web-platform-tests/interop-2022).
+The [Interop 2022 team](https://github.com/orgs/web-platform-tests/teams/interop-2022) will discuss at least monthly, and make decisions based on consensus.
+The core team will nominate the initial participants to the Interop 2022 team; thereafter the team will be able to set its own criteria for membership and participation, subject to the [WPT code of conduct](https://github.com/web-platform-tests/wpt/blob/master/CODE_OF_CONDUCT.md).

 ### Investigation efforts